strets123/frictionless-pres/PITCHME.md

 * Data scientists
 * Museum curators
 * Scientists
+* Sports coaches and scouts
+* Facilities and financial asset managers
 ---
 #### As an evangelist for Zegami I want:
 * Interoperability with customer datastores